 .
 For a fee, the LSAC will collect, authenticate, and distribute a student's university records and TOEFL score, if required.
 The LSAC service serves only to authenticate non–United States or non-Canadian credentials that are needed in addition to a completed admission application.

-If your first language is not English or if you did not earn a law degree at an institution where the primary language of instruction is English, you must take the Test of English as a Foreign Language (TOEFL) and receive a minimum score of 100 on the Internet-based test or 250 on the computer-based test.
+If your first language is not English or if you did not earn a law degree at an institution where the primary language of instruction is English, you must take either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) and receive a minimum score of 100 on the Internet-based test for TOEFL or a minimum score of 7.0 for IELTS.
+Candidates who receive a score below the required minimum on all English proficiency exams are still encouraged to apply to the program because we use a holistic approach when reviewing applications.

 New England Law | Boston offers assistance with the visa process.
 Entry requirements and visa information are available at: